algorand/conduit/docs/plugins/filter_processor.md

 # Filter Processor

 This is used to filter transactions to include only the ones that you want.
 This may be useful for some deployments which only require specific applications or accounts.
+Using the default configuration, results for a matched transaction would also include its transaction group and search is disable for inner transactions.

 Transactions of the same group are returned and match on inner transactions is disabled by default.

 ## any / all